Resistance Test Devices

 MTC2 R7

-Universal winding testers from 6 to 50 kV
+Universal winding test devices from 6 to 50 kV

 For production, EOL, automation